Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Setup and the Harada-Sasa equality

-The Harada--Sasa equality holds for general time-delayed systems in Eq.~\eqref{gen_eq}.
+The Harada-Sasa equality holds for general time-delayed systems in Eq.~\eqref{gen_eq}.
 The proof of Eq.~\eqref{hs} for time-delayed systems can be done in exactly the same way as the proof for Markovian Langevin systems in Ref.~\cite{harada-sasa2}.
-Moreover, when $u(s)$ is a sum of delta functions, our setup is regarded as a special case of the setup in Ref.~\cite{ito}, and thus Eq.~\eqref{hs} is a special case of the Harada--Sasa equality proved in Ref.~\cite{ito}.
+Notably, our setup is regarded as a special case of the setup in Ref.~\cite{ito}, and thus Eq.~\eqref{hs} is a special case of the Harada-Sasa equality proved in Ref.~\cite{ito}.
 For completeness, we provide a proof of Eq.~\eqref{hs} in Appendix \ref{appendix:Harada-Sasa}.